[This article originally appeared here in April 2019. It has been revised and updated for 2021]

-E-waste, electronic waste, is made up of electronic devices such as televisions, computers, cell phones, calculators, tablets, batteries and even microwaves that have either died, have gotten damaged, or have simply become obsolete.
+E-waste, electronic waste, most commonly refers to discarded electronic devices and components such as televisions, computers, cell phones, calculators, tablets, batteries and even microwaves.
+It is typically made up of items that no longer work, have gotten damaged, or have simply become obsolete.

-CalRecycle has addressed the issue of which electronic devices can or cannot be thrown in the trash:
+CalRecycle has addressed which electronic devices can or cannot be thrown in the waste stream:

 We have created this handy checklist that you can keep around for tips when disposing of old or unwanted electronics and devices.